Machine vision inspection systems to transform production

-Be a visionary!
-Are you looking for a leaner, more cost effective process to transform your production?
-Have you ever thought about how vision systems could make a significant difference to your workplace?
+Vision systems are a great way to achieve a leaner, more cost effective process that can transform your production.
+Have you ever thought about how they could make a significant difference to your workplace?

-By partnering with various vision camera and software companies within the industry, we can provide you with a high quality, automated system that meets your needs.
+Here at Adbro Controls, we partner with the best vision and software companies within the industry.
+By doing so we can provide you with a bespoke, high quality, automated inspection system that meets your exact needs.

 What are the different approaches to vision technology?

 Contactless inspection of critical dimensions can be achieved often without any breaks in production.
-This can be used to ensure quality standards are met, support preventative maintenance through machine performance indicators, provide closed loop control, or guide the alignment of later steps in the assembly process.
+This is used to ensure quality standards are met, support preventative maintenance through machine performance indicators, provide closed loop control, or guide the alignment of later steps in the assembly process.

-Almost every industry can benefit from measurement systems.
-Examples of where such a system has been used:
+Almost every industry can benefit from inspection measurement systems.
+Examples of where such a system can be used:

 The completeness (missing components, correct position and orientation) and quantity of items can be checked.
-This is often a vital step in quality control, ensuring parts are assembled correctly before they are received by the end customer.
+This is one of many vital steps in quality control in most if not all businesses, alongside ensuring parts are assembled correctly before they can be despatched onto the end customer.